Afroasian/Engineering_84_business_week/README.md

 - Question 3: What is DevOps and the benefit of using it?
 - Answer:  DevOps is the combination of Development and OperaThe practice of DevOps encourages smoother, continuous communication, collaboration, integration, visibility, and transparency between application development teams (Dev) and their IT operations team (Ops) counterparts.
+It has 4 amazing values which are robustness, ease of use, cost and flexibility.

 - Question 4: What is SCRUM and benefit of implementing it?
 - Answer: SCRUM describes a set of meetings, tools and roles that work together to help teams structure and manage their work.
 The main questions asked in the meetings are